carriercomm/Neophytos/README.md

 The dependancies are very minimal and this is intentional.
 I try to use only what is included in the Python standard library.
 Also, for the server I try to only use what is the Golang standard library.
+If try to implement everything in pure Python, but when performance suffers I will include support for native code while keeping the pure Python implementation around if possible.

 * server requires Golang to build or compile with - i am looking at providing prebuilt binaries
 * client requires Python 3.x (prefer latest version especially on Windows)